 Reduced labor costs

-Thames Water operates one of the UK's largest wastewater treatment plants in West London, which treats sewage for around 2.1 million residents.
-A plant of this size requires both pumps and service that is extraordinary.
+Thames Water operates one of the UK's largest sewage treatment plants.
+Located in West London, it treats sewage for around 2.1 million residents.
+A plant of this size requires both pumps and service levels that are extraordinary.
 SEEPEX delivered both.